csjx/realtime-data/docs/source/user/user-guide.rst

 Starting the Instrument Plotting Code
 -------------------------------------

-Once connected to the `kilonalu` user’s remote desktop on the BBL campus server, the Matlab plotting code can be started for each instrument stream from the Matlab source code installed in `/usr/local/bbl/trunk/src/matlab`.
+Once connected to the `kilonalu` user’s remote desktop on the campus server, the Matlab plotting code can be started for each instrument stream from the Matlab source code installed in `${REALTIME_DATA}/scripts/matlab`.
 The following instructions apply to the 10m SBE37, 10m FLNTU, and Ala Wai/Waikiki CTDs.
 The 20m 1200kHz ADCP plotting will be handled differently in the instructions below.
 First, each instruments plotting code will be started in a separate terminal window.
 Look at the virtual desktops, and find the white terminal window that has multiple tabs open.
 If there isn’t one (e.g. after a server reboot), right-click on the red desktop and choose the ‘Open terminal’ menu item.

 .. figure:: images/open-terminal.png